raduanastase/Front-end-Developer-Interview-Questions/README.md

 * What is Flash of Unstyled Content?
 How do you avoid FOUC?
     * _When a site appears, for a moment, with text without styling, and after that it applies the styling._
 * !!!
 Explain what ARIA and screenreaders are, and how to make a website accessible.
-* !!!
-Explain some of the pros and cons for CSS animations versus JavaScript animations.
+* Explain some of the pros and cons for CSS animations versus JavaScript animations.
+    * _CSS animations are best for some things - hardware accelerated (3d transform and opacity), hover states_
+    * _If you want to create a timeline, pause, revert etc. it's almost impossible to do it in CSS3.
+You can easily to that with libraries like GASP_
+    * _In CSS3 you can't animate multiple properties at once, and JS solutions allow you to animate any numeric property_
+    * _Compatibility - CSS3 transitions don't work in older browsers and every browser engine handles them differently_
-* !!!
-What does CORS stand for and what issue does it address?
+* What does CORS stand for and what issue does it address?
+    * _Cross Origin Resource Sharing_
+    * ___same-origin policy__ is an important concept in web security because it prevents a malicious script from obtaining sensitive data through the DOM_
+    * _CORS defines a set of headers that allow the browser and server to communicate about which requests are (and are not) allowed._

 #### HTML Questions: